Gabriel-RABHI/ActionBridge/README.md

 Crucially, each Cell completely hides its internal data structures, processes, and logic, exposing only a strict, reduced set of abstractions:

 - **Commands** (what the Cell can do) and **Read Models** (what data it exposes).
 - **States** (what the UI must render) and **Actions** (what the State can process).
 - **Jobs** (what background operations a service can perform), **JobStatus**, and **JobResult**.
+### The Perfect AI Environment

 In such an architecture, at any given level, only the abstractions of the underlying components are visible, and external client components remain unknown.
-This is similar to traditional Domain-Driven Design (DDD) and Clean Architecture principles, promoting Inversion of Control and dependency injection, much like Hexagonal Architecture.

 The context is a space limited entirely by its dependencies, public capabilities, and published artifacts.

-Each encapsulating component acts purely as a transformer (aggregating, rebuilding, composing) or a filter (passing data upward).
-This limited context provides the exact boundary where an AI Coding Agent can specialize in generating code using a significantly smaller context window and reduced reasoning effort.
+This limited context provides the exact boundary where an ActionBridge AI Agent can specialize in generating code using a significantly smaller context window and reduced reasoning effort.
+The extreme simplification achieved by GBO is tangibly measured by the vastly lower LLM token consumption ActionBridge requires to implement any given feature.

-> **NOTE:** Realizing this architectural vision requires fundamentally rethinking software design.
-Traditional technical foundations—persistence, database concepts, inter-service communication, and distributed state—must evolve to support this paradigm shift.
->
-> To natively support this model at scale, a groundbreaking, high-performance, distributed, and transactional .NET persistent memory technology is currently in development.
-By implementing an Entity Component System (ECS) backed by Event Sourcing (or Mutation Sourcing) specifically tailored for LOB software, this architecture entirely obsoletes traditional DBMS, ORMs, Message Brokers, Caches and integration tests.
->
-> The result is a codebase that is at least three times smaller than an average LOB solution.
-System complexity and unintended side effects are reduced by an order of magnitude—a reduction tangibly measured by the vastly lower LLM token consumption required to implement any given feature.
 ## The Enhanced Legacy

 While ActionBridge is perfectly cohesive with this new Cell oriented architectural model, it is entirely agnostic.
 It can be implemented in **any** legacy or modern project now to enhance the predictability and robustness of AI-generated code.